equilinquin/Burger/README.md

 3. Run code by typing: `node server.js` or `node server`.
 4. Open web brower and go to: http://localhost:8080
 5. Add burger of choice and click "Order In".
-6. Click "Devour It!" when burger moves to "Order Up" column to move it to "Too Much" column.
+6. Click "Devour It!" when burger moves to "Order Up" column to move it to "Too Full" column.